-Includes AMBBA General Resolutions, direct loans and reserve obligations.
+Includes AMBBA General Resolutions, and direct loans.
 Does not include conduit debt.

 c.
 Security for Bonds

 Municipal general obligation bonds are usually issued to finance facilities that do not generate revenue, such as schools, roads, public safety and municipal buildings.
 They are issued with the approval of the municipal voters and are secured by the full faith and credit of the municipality.
 Municipalities within the State of Alaska have no taxing limitations for debt service requirements.